 The final reason not to turn off your aquarium filter at night has to do with what happens when you turn it back on.
 Depending on how recently you’ve cleaned them, some filters will regurgitate a mess of dirty water and debris back into your tank during the priming process.

 If you go through that every morning you are basically dumping all the garbage your filter removed from the tank the day before right back in.
-This not only a good argument for keeping your filter running, but also for keeping up with good tank maintenance practices.
+This is not only a good argument for keeping your filter running, but also for keeping up with good tank maintenance practices.